Gibtnix/MSIKLM/README.md

  * LIBUSB  - MSIKLM needs to communicate with the keyboard, for this LIBUSB is required

 Besides there are no others, no Qt, no Java, not even a C++ compiler is required.
-To install the program on any Debian-based Linux distribution (for instance any ubuntu-based one), there is an installation script 'install.sh' which can be run by opening the respective folder in a terminal and typing
+To install the program on any Debian-based Linux distribution (for instance any Ubuntu-based one), there is an installation script 'install.sh' which can be run by opening the respective folder in a terminal and typing